 Teaching large classes and distracted students can be challenging at the best of times, which is why you need fluid, accessible software that makes your job much easier.
 To prevent the lesson going off-course, make sure the technology you invest in has compatible software that is up-to-date and made to work with your hardware, which is intuitive and easy for you to use.

-3. Buy Tech That Ticks All the Boxes
+3. Ensure the Tech Resources You Buy Will Tick All the Boxes

 Being a teacher is so much more than just delivering a lesson to a class.
 The planning, preparation, marking, and feedback that goes into the job is just as important as the actual delivery of the lesson.
 Therefore, you need the tools and resources to assist.